 Westminster Abbey is both Britain’s royal and its national church.
-No monarch has been buried there since 1760, but it was in the Abbey that the funeral service for Diana, Princess of Wales, took place in September 1997, her brother Earl Spencer giving a famous eulogy at this event.
-Diana’s son Prince William married Catherine Middleton at Westminster Abbey in 2011, and the Queen and Prince Philip’s also married there in 1947.
-A visit to Westminster Abbey is often a significant part of a tour of the capital, and London’s Blue Badge Tourist Guides are all qualified to conduct tours there.
+No monarch has been buried there since 1760, but it was the location for state funeral of Her Majesty Queen Elizabeth II on 19th September 2022.
+Also, it was at Westminster Abbey that the funeral service for Diana, Princess of Wales, took place on 6th September 1997, with her brother Earl Spencer giving a famous eulogy at this event.
+Diana’s son Prince William married Catherine Middleton at Westminster Abbey on 29 April 2011, and the Queen Elizabeth II and Prince Philip’s also married there on 20 November 1947.
+As a result of these historic events, a visit to Westminster Abbey is often a significant part of a tour of the capital, and London’s Blue Badge Tourist Guides are all qualified to conduct tours there.

 Lady Chapel at Westminster Abbey.
 Photo Credit: © Ursula Petula Barzey.